Film: Preview

-A preview performance refers to a showing of a film to a select audience, usually for the purposes of corporate promotions, before the public film premiere itself.
+Preview performance refers to a showing of a film to a select audience, usually for the purposes of corporate promotions, before the public film premiere itself.
 Previews are sometimes used to judge audience reaction, which if unexpectedly negative, may result in recutting or even refilming certain sections based on the audience response.
 One example of a film that was changed after a negative response from the test screening is 1982's First Blood.
 After the test audience responded very negatively to the death of protagonist John Rambo, a Vietnam veteran, at the end of the film, the company wrote and re-shot a new ending in which the character survives.

 Trailer and teaser

 Trailers or previews are advertisements for films that will be shown in 1 to 3 months at a cinema.
 Back in the early days of cinema, with theaters that had only one or two screens, only certain trailers were shown for the films that were going to be shown there.
-Later, when theaters added more screens or new theaters were built with a lot of screens, all different trailers were shown even if they weren't going to play that film in that theater.
-Film studios realized that the more trailers that were shown (even if it wasn't going to be shown in that particular theater) the more patrons would go to a different theater to see the film when it came out.
-The term "trailer" comes from their having originally been shown at the end of a film program.
+Later, when theaters added more screens or new theaters were built with a lot of screens, all different trailers were shown even if they were not going to play that film in that theater.
+Film studios realized that the more trailers that were shown (even if it was not going to be shown in that particular theater) the more patrons would go to a different theater to see the film when it came out.
+The term trailer comes from their having originally been shown at the end of a film program.

 That practice did not last long because patrons tended to leave the theater after the films ended, but the name has stuck.
 Trailers are now shown before the film (or the "A film" in a double feature program) begins.
 Film trailers are also common on DVDs and Blu-ray Discs, as well as on the Internet and mobile devices.
 Trailers are created to be engaging and interesting for viewers.
 As a result, in the Internet era, viewers often seek out trailers to watch them.
 Of the ten billion videos watched online annually in 2008, film trailers ranked third, after news and user-created videos.
-Teasers are a much shorter preview or advertisement that lasts only 10 to 30 seconds.
+A teaser is a much shorter preview or advertisement that lasts only 10 to 30 seconds.
 Teasers are used to get patrons excited about a film coming out in the next six to twelve months.
 Teasers may be produced even before the film production is completed.

-The role of film in culture
+Culture

 Films are cultural artifacts created by specific cultures, facilitating intercultural dialogue.
 It is considered to be an important art form that provides entertainment and historical value, often visually documenting a period of time.
 The visual basis of the medium gives it a universal power of communication, often stretched further through the use of dubbing or subtitles to translate the dialog into other languages.
 Just seeing a location in a film is linked to higher tourism to that location, demonstrating how powerful the suggestive nature of the medium can be.